Surprising facts about Easter packaging

 A Which? survey conducted in 2018 suggested that Cadbury’s Twirl Large Easter Egg had the least packaging of the major brands (accounting for 18.8% of the total weight).

-In total, Easter egg packaging generates more than 8,000 tonnes of waste each year.
+In total, Easter egg packaging generates over 8,000 tonnes of waste annually.

 Packaging improvements